WAFTI/wafti-news/content/Politics/ukip.md

-Ordinary Britons feel ‘swamped’ with anti-immigrants
+title: Ordinary Britons feel ‘swamped’ with anti-immigrants
+author: ChrisH
+date: 2015-02-03

 Large numbers of regular hard-working ordinary families complain that they feel ‘swamped’ and ‘overrun’ with anti-immigration policy drives, a study by the think-tank has shown.